Informfully/Documentation/docs/source/development.rst

     **Important** ``npx`` comes with ``npm`` and hence with ``Node.js``. ``npm`` will automatically fetch ``Expo``.
 If prompted, install ``npx`` and/or ``expo`` as required.

-Afterwards, you can scan the QR code that will show up, if you want to test the app on a physical device (recommended).
+Afterwards, you can scan the QR code that appears, if you want to test the app on a physical device (recommended).
 Or you can connect to a device emulator (e.g., Android Studio or Xcode).

 .. image:: img/meteor_bundle.png